 Our aim is:

-- to ensure that you are aware of all the possibilities with regards to taking care of yourself or deciding on whether treatment is appropriate for you
+• to ensure that you are aware of all the possibilities with regard to taking care of yourself or deciding whether treatment is appropriate for you.

 If you want to find out information on any aspect of hepatitis C or just need someone to talk to who understands the various issues surrounding diagnosis, symptoms, treatment etc, then we are here to take your call.

-We can make referrals to our Patient Advocacy service if the nature of your problem needs further investigation or direct action – e.g. if your PCT is refusing to give you treatment or your employers are stigmatising you as a result of your diagnosis.
+We can make referrals to our Patient Advocacy service if the nature of your problem needs further investigation or direct action – e.g. if your doctor is refusing to give you treatment or your employers are stigmatising you as a result of your diagnosis.

 Click here for more information about the Patient Advocacy service